ahamouda88/antaeus/README.md

    **Example**: we can use a poll approach, and create another endpoint that check the status of the charging of customers.
 That will require DB changes to keep track of the charging process.

-2) Improve RabbitMQ implementation, and adding retry logic.
+2) Improve RabbitMQ implementation, such as adding retry logic.
+3) IMPORTANT: Integration test for testing the Database, and the messaging process.